 6. Utilize Fuel-Efficient Vehicles

 If your fleet includes older, gas-guzzling vehicles, it may be time for an upgrade.
 Modern vehicles are built with better fuel efficiency standards and can significantly reduce fuel costs.
+Consider investing in:- Hybrid or electric vehicles for short-haul routes

 - Diesel engines for better fuel economy in long-haul trucks